Carnegie Mellon University Internet of Things Privacy Infrastructure Website

 Features of the IoT PI; Use of Third Party Providers.
 The IoT PI and software embodied within the IoT PI may include security components that permit digital materials to be protected, and use of these materials may be subject to usage rules set by CMU.
 In addition, such features may include tools or other features designed to protect the integrity of certain materials, provide security-related features (such as automatically logging off a user after a period of inactivity) and/or to detect improper activity with respect to the IoT PI.
 You may not attempt to override or circumvent any of the usage rules embedded into the IoT PI.
 CMU may, at its discretion, use certain third party service providers to support portions of the IoT PI (including but not limited to hosting services and QR code functionality).

 Notifications on the IoTA Mobile App.
 The IoTA Mobile App is designed to provide notice of nearby IoT Resources.
 You can customize the notification settings for such notices, including the frequency of such notifications, and the types of data collection you want to be notified about.
 Your notification settings are only stored on your mobile device and are not linked to your account.
-Therefore, your notification settings will be deleted every time you log out of your account on the IoTA Mobile App.
+Your notification settings will be deleted when you uninstall the IoTA Mobile App.
 By using the IoTA Mobile App, you consent to receive such notifications in accordance with your then-current notification settings.

 License to User Content.
 By submitting User Content, the applicable user retains any rights the user has with respect to its User Content (i.e. the user is not assigning ownership to CMU).
 However, CMU is hereby granted a worldwide, royalty-free, non-exclusive perpetual, irrevocable and fully sub-licensable license to use, distribute, reproduce, modify, adapt, publish, translate, publicly perform and publicly display such User Content (in whole or in part) as necessary to operate the IoT PI and for any other purposes permitted herein.